 - Your defense attorney may learn that your first deportation was in error — which may change your charges simply to “illegal entry.”

 A defense attorney cannot work magic after you have re-entered the U.S. following deportation.
 But a strong defense can make it more likely that you will have a good outcome — and be able to go on with your life: returning to your country, going to Canada, getting out of prison quickly, restoring your ability to immigrate to the U.S. in the future or some other positive result.

 You may be unsure what to do next after you, your family member, your employee or your romantic partner has been charged with re-entry after deportation.
 One thing is sure, however: if at all possible, you should give yourself the greatest advantages that you can by looking for an experienced defense lawyer.
 Contact the Law Office of Mark J. Sacco.

 Contact the Law Office of Mark J. Sacco Today

 An immigration crime conviction may impact the rest of your life.
 Take action as soon as possible — while a lawyer’s smart advocacy can make a difference in the outcome.
-To schedule a free consultation with a lawyer call 518-380-6005 or contact us online.
+To schedule a consultation with a lawyer call 518-380-6005 or contact us online.